soumyadipdaripa100/salesforce-agentforce-hackathon_team-infy-autoforce/README.md

 1. **Experience Drive** - car delivered to customer's doorstep for a full day; the only Salesforce hackathon entry to capture this differentiator from the premium-EV market
 2. **Six-signal Intent Scoring** -
 3. **Lead Personalization** - `TD_PersonalizeLead` enriches every Lead at creation with intent score, intent tier (VIP/High/Medium/Low), and preferred model - sales reps see qualified leads, not cold ones
-4. **Three-Agent Oraherton most hackation ya budd one es dele rak for it interne titing con danger book, no the dealer dies up to a gait a trace tine.
+4. **Abandon Recovery** - daily `TD_AbandonRecovery` Apex job creates dealer tasks for high-itent visitors who didn't book, so the dealer wakes up to a qualified outreach list
+5. **Three-Agent Orchestration** - most hackathon teams build one agent.
+We built three - a customer-facing Concierge, a channel-specialised Whatsapp variant, and a dealer-facing Advisor - wired through a shared apex backend
 Advisor - wired through a shared Apex backend
-6. **Fu11 Lifecycle** - pre-drive reminder, post-drive follow-up,
-no-show recovery, abandon recovery (all native Flows +Apex; Mc Next-ready architecture
+6. **Full Lifecycle** - pre-drive reminder, post-drive follow-up, no-show recovery, abandon recovery (all native Flows +Apex; Mc Next-ready architecture
 7. **Automotive Cloud Native** - every vehicle is a "VehicleDefinition" record (51 EV-specific fields) - not a custom object

 ---